 Not to mention, that communicating in a remote environment is vital to productivity.
 If your team can't understand what is required, they can't deliver.
 Whether you use communication tools like Microsoft Teams, Skype or Zoom, be sure to fit in weekly check-ins and video conferencing meetings so that everything is crystal clear.
 Try out several tools, and get your team’s input on what works best, then stick with it.
 You’re sure to see a positive result.

-Foster Trust in Management to Build Team Productivity
+Foster Trust in Management to Build a Productive team

 One of the biggest threats to productivity is a lack of trust between a manager and her team.
 By developing strong relationships, you can head off work disruptions before they start.
 Being in-tune with your team means that you can sense when maybe something is off with them, they are burnt out or need additional help.